 I apologize, I thought my question submitted prior to this was tied to a post.
 My question is if green cabbage can be substituted for red cabbage in the Ball canning Spiced Red Cabbage recipe.
 I am not sure if there is an impact to doing this which could result in an unsafe product.

-Montana Posted about 1 month ago
+Montana Posted 6 months ago

 JUST FINISHED THE 55 MIN TIMING FOR MY CORN AND DISCOVERED BROWN STAINING AROUND WEIGHT.
 NOTICED A BROWING TYPE ODOR, NOT BURNING, AND THINK MAYBE MY CANNER BOILED DRY.
 IT HASNT COME DOWN TO ZERO PRESSURE YET SO IM NOT SURE.
 IT DID NOT LOSE ANY PRESSURE DURING THE CANNING PROCESS.
 DO I HAVE TO REPROCESS?